Pretz/blog/index.md

 is_homepage: true
 ---

-I work as an iOS engineer at Twitter, Inc. You can find my Tweets at the link above, and can find me by name on plenty of other sites.
+I've been writing iOS apps since 2009.
+You can find me by name on plenty of other sites.
 You can email me at alex at this domain.

 Maybe one day I'll write a new blog post.
 Not today.